fyankov96/Hacking-Simplified-Your-Security-Ally/clmatw9i3000608jihhdfhwom.md

 ---

-In today's digital age, where personal and sensitive information is constantly under threat, ensuring your online security is paramount.
+In today's digital age, where personal and sensitive information is constantly under threat, ensuring your online security is essential.
 Cybersecurity breaches and hacking incidents can have far-reaching consequences, from identity theft to financial loss.
 To help you protect yourself online, we compiled a list of 10 essential tips that you can implement immediately to bolster your online security.

 **1\.
 Use Strong, Unique Passwords**

-Passwords are the first line of defence.
+Passwords are the first line of defense.
 Create strong, complex passwords for your accounts and avoid using the same password across multiple sites.
 Consider using a trusted password manager to securely generate and store passwords.

 **2\.
 Enable Two-Factor Authentication (2FA)**